Electric Batteries and Cells

 Nickel-Cadmium (Ni-Cd): 1.2 V per cell.
 Used extensively in rechargeable situations and because it exhibits a memory effect is either continuously trickle-charged or recharged after complete discharge (ie not partially discharged and then charged).
 Ni-Cd can be recharged a large number of times (say, more than a thousand), which may be the reason, unfortunately, why they are so popular.
 Cadmium is very poisonous, it would seem a good idea to avoid Ni-Cd wherever possible but has established a track record and is quite common unfortunately.

-Nickel-zinc: 7 cells for 12V, is claimed to provide the lowest impact to the environment of any standard rechargeable battery technology mainly because of the absence of contamination from the dangerous heavy metals.
-They have lower cost than NiMH, are lighter and better performers than lead acid, have a high capacity per cycle and high cycle life and they also have low maintenance requirement.
+Nickel-zinc: 1.65 V per cell: 7 cells for a nominal 12V, it is claimed they provide the lowest impact to the environment of any standard rechargeable battery technology mainly because of the absence of contamination from the dangerous heavy metals.
+They can have lower cost than NiMH, are lighter and better performers than lead acid, have a high capacity per cycle and high cycle life and they also have low maintenance requirement.
+They have a low internal resistance and can be recharged quickly.
 Size may be less than Lead-acid and about the same as Ni-Cd.
-For a good reference see the Evercel link on our Hazardous Waste page.
+As far as we can see, they have several advantages and are versatile, however, their availability is quite limited and they have a lower volumetric energy density than eg NiMH.
+Why they are not more popular we don't know, maybe it's that energy density?

-Lithium Ion (Li-Ion): used, as well as NiMH, in special applications eg laptop computers, are expensive to produce and hence to buy.
+Lithium Ion (Li-Ion): typical voltage 3.6 V; comprise a large family of batteries with different applications and some are used, as well as NiMH, in special applications eg laptop computers.
+They are expensive to produce and hence to buy.
 They have the advantage that they have about twice the energy density of Ni-Cd and around 50% more than NiMH hence can be much lighter and smaller for the same capacity.
 They can be recharged for up to 1000 times approximately.
+They exhibit no memory effect and have a very low self-discharge rate.
+Currently, Q1 2013, their safety has come under scrutiny following fire incidents on board Boeing’s 787 Dreamliner.
+Following these incidents the aircraft were grounded worldwide to allow investigation as to the possible dangers of using this battery technology.

 Lithium Polymer (LI-Polymer): apparently could become the battery of the future.
 They are reputed to have similar characteristics to Li-Ion but should be much cheaper to produce.